 Christmas Songs: “You’re A Mean One, Mr. Grinch,” from “How The Grinch Stole Christmas!”
 Thurl Ravenscroft, 1966

-Tags: Boris Karloff, Cartoons, Christmas, Chuck Jones, Chuck Jones Productions, Cindy Lou Who, Film, Frosted Flakes, Golden Age of Warner Bros.
+Tags: Boris Karloff, Cartoons, Christmas, Chuck Jones, Chuck Jones Productions, Cindy Lou Who, Dr. Seuss' How the Grinch Stole Christmas, Film, Frosted Flakes, Golden Age of Warner Bros.
 Cartoons, Grinch, How The Grinch Stole Christmas, June Foray, Rocky the Flying Squirrel, Seuss, Singers, The Whos, Thurl Ravenscroft, Tony The Tiger, Voice Actors, WB Television Network, Whoville

 Christmas Songs: Ray Charles and Betty Carter, “Baby, It’s Cold Outside,” 1961